qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 - Convert the linear motion to rotational motion by connect pistons to a crankshaft.
 - Ultimately, the crankshaft will be connected to the wheels.

-One of ICE's limitation is it can only produces maximum torque at a small range of RPM(Revolutions per minute).
+One of ICE's limitations is it can only produces maximum [torque](#torque) at a small range of RPM(Revolutions per minute).
-On the contrary, we need the car to run at various speed range, so we have to use a transmission to so we have to use a transmission to keep the engine operates at its most effectie RMP while allowing the wheels to rotate at various speed.
+On the contrary, we need the car to run at various speed range, so we have to use a transmission to maintain the engine operates at its most efficient RPM while allowing the wheels to rotate at various speed.

-The side effect of ICE's process is it has to generate a lot of heat from the explosion in order to produce work.
+The side effect of ICE's powertrain is it has to generate a lot of heat from the explosion to produce work.
-And by "a lot" we are talking about __74%__ of the input energy has been wasted in the form of heat.
+And by "a lot" we are talking about __74%__ of the input energy is wasted in the form of heat.
 Or the effiency of ICE engine is __26%__.

-I need you to remember this number so here is an analogy: Think of the engine as our digestion system, if it has the effiency of 26% that mean only 26% calories of what we eat is being used for walking, thinking, imagining... __74%__ has been used by our digest system for converting raw food to energy.
+I need you to remember this number because it shows how ineffective the ICE is.
+Here is an analogy: Think of the engine as our digestion system, if it has the effiency of 26% that mean only 26% calories of what we eat is being used for walking, thinking, imagining...
+74% is used by our digest system for converting raw food to energy.
-For a typical man that needs 2500 Calories a day, he has to eat 9600 Calories per day, which is equal to : 62 eggs or ~3.84 Kg of beef or ~23L of cow's milk.
+For a typical man that needs 2500 Calories a day he has to ingest 9600 Calories, which is equal to : 62 eggs or 3.84 Kg of beef or 23L of cow's milk.

 ### Electric Motor
 The successes of most electric vehciles are powered by the three-phase Induction Motor and Alternating-Current(AC) Power invented by Nikola Tesla.